 If you’re not sure what you want to use as your vehicle, that’s okay!
 Identify your tenor and write it down.
 Then, take a minute to write about what that’s like.
 Once you’ve identified something you can draw parallels to, take another moment to write about why those things are similar.

 Writing out the metaphor will help you know where it’s going.
-Much in the way outlining your story can help you keep it focused and streamlined, having a grasp on your metaphor early on can help you keep it consistent.
+There are many ways to start a story, and outlining your story can help you keep it focused and streamlined.
+Having a grasp on your metaphor early on can help you keep it consistent.

 2. Keep it Subtle